alix-tz/phd/posts/004.md

 ---

-First of all, a *cotutelle* means being enrolled in two institutions.
+First of all, a *cotutelle* means signing up in two institutions.
 In other words, it means maintaining, at all time, a valid student status in two universities.

 At the EPHE, enrollment happens once a year, usually in Fall, like in most French universities.
 Last year, I officially enrolled in November 2021, when my PhD contract started at Inria.
 It was my understanding that for PhD, at the EPHE, the deadlines are slightly looser than for a Licence or a Master's program.
 At UdeM, enrollment happens every 4 months, at the beginning of each period (*Hiver*, *Eté*, *Automne*, or *Winter*, Summer, Fall), as is the case in most north American universities.
 A yearly enrolment at EPHE costs about 475 € (380 for tuitions and 95 for [CVEC](https://www.etudiant.gouv.fr/fr/cvec-une-demarche-de-rentree-incontournable-955)).
 At UdeM, it costs a little bit over 6,000 $CA (between 4,500 and 4,200 €, depending on the exchange rate), which corresponds to 3 periods where tuitions and other unwaivable fees are added up.